03 Trying Hard to Pull Differently

 Explanation#

-Again the truth of Newton’s third law is verified.
+Again, the validity of Newton’s third law is shown.

 Sources#